svdo/ReRxSwift/README.md

 - **SimpleTextField**: Most basic use case of ReRxSwift, containing a text field that has its value bound, and an action.
 - **SteppingUp**: Use case with multiple bound values and actions, also showing how to transform values when binding them.

+## FAQ

+### My `props` are not updated when the application state changes?
+This happens when you forget to call `connection.connect()` in you view controller's `viewWillAppear` or `viewDidAppear` method.
+While you're at it, you may want to verify that you also call `connection.disconnect()` in `viewWillDisappear` or `viewDidDisappear`.

+### I get compiler errors when calling `connection.bind()`?
+When calling `bind`, you pass a key path to an element in your `props` object.
+Because of the way ReRxSwift makes sure to only trigger when this element actually changed, it compares its value with the previous one.
+This means that the elements in your `props` object need to be `Equatable`.
+Simple types of course are already `Equatable`, but especially when binding table view items or collection view items, you need to make sure that the types are `Equatable`.

+### I double-checked everything and I still get errors!
+Please open a [new issue][8] on GitHub, as you may have run into a bug.

 ## Open Issue: Make ReRx-enabled view controllers strictly pure